Earth Song: Reception

 "Earth Song" received mostly positive reviews from music critics.
 A reviewer from Contra Costa Times called it "a bit sappy and overblown", but also acknowledged that it was "epic" and destined to be a "massive smash hit".
 James Masterton for Dotmusic described it as a "towering gospel track".
 Ledger-Enquirer observed that it "enjoys the same kind of subtlety, building to a dramatic call-and-response finish with the Andraé Crouch Choir".
-Pan-European magazine Music & Media declared it as an "ecological anthem", stating that "even without the delightful arrangements (tentative piano, jazzy guitar licks, nature noises), the strong composition would have been a sure thing for the top of the EHR and ACE charts."
-Music Week rated it five out of five, picking it as Single of the Week.
-They added, "This will be huge.
+Pan-European magazine Music & Media named it Single of the Week and an "ecological anthem", stating that "even without the delightful arrangements (tentative piano, jazzy guitar licks, nature noises), the strong composition would have been a sure thing for the top of the EHR and ACE charts."
+Music Week rated it five out of five and named it Single of the Week, writing, "This will be huge.
 Already a favourite from HIStory, it builds from a tweeting birds/strummed harp intro into a no-excess-barred epic, but is beautiful all the same."
 The Philadelphia Inquirer deemed it "a healing, rhythmic ballad that evokes religious imagery".
 Michael Mehle of Rocky Mountain News said the finale is "anthemic" and a "powerful gospel opus".
 James Hunter of Rolling Stone stated, "The slow blues-operatic 'Earth Song' for all its noble sentiments, sounds primarily like a showpiece".
 The Sacramento Bee described Jackson's vocal performance as "cool".
 A reviewer from San Jose Mercury News called it "flat" and "whiny", believing Jackson had already experimented with these concepts earlier in his career.
+Gina Morris from Smash Hits gave it two out of five.

 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".
 Jackson received the Genesis Award: 1995 Doris Day Music Award, given each year for animal sensitivity.

+This was among the songs that Clear Channel advised against playing, directly after the September 11 attacks in 2001.